he249619/fastrobots-2026/Pages/Lab1.md

 ### Task 5

-**Write a loop that gets the current time in milliseconds and sends it to your laptop to be received and processed by the notification handler.
-Collect these values for a few seconds and use the time stamps to determine how fast messages can be sent.
-What is the effective data transfer rate of this method?**

 As an alternative to sending a singular time stamp upon request, it could be useful for the user to receive timing information over a user-defined index of time.
 In order to do this, I impleneted a `LOOP_OVER_SET_TIME` command that returns the `millis()` for a user-defined amount of time.
 This was done by using the same logic as the `GET_TIME_MILLIS`, and repeating it until a user-specified amount of time has passed.
 The user specifies this amount of time in the Python files and sends in as part of the cocmmand.

 ```cpp